ashatidealiq/ashatidealiq/README.md

 I’m looking to collaborate on deep learning projects.
 I'm particularly interested in finance and financial markets.
 Even property and crypto markets (from a tech perspective at least) If you're doing something in this space and you need help I would love to connect!

-I'm currently working on a few projects in the retail lending space in Australia, and solving problems for investment managers - if you're curious get in touch.
+I'm currently working on a few passion projects in the data engineering space - if you're curious get in touch.
+My freelance day job is solving AI and data problems for investment managers, funds and fintechs.

 📫 You can reach me on ash@idealiq.co or here on Github.

 AT

 <!---
-ashatcreditchat/ashatcreditchat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ashatidealiq/ashatidealiq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->